mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 He said, “He’s still suffering.”

 I think so; he’s very sharp!
 Because Kannon Bodhisattva, Avalokiteshvara, is showing Buddha’s compassion.
 That is completely pure, what is called buddha nature – but we cannot touch it directly.
-That’s why [we ask] how can we touch that Buddha’s compassion or buddha nature?
+That’s why [we ask], how can we touch that Buddha’s compassion or buddha nature?
 So let’s touch that Buddha’s compassion through a human shape.
 That is a bodhisattva.
 That’s why Avalokiteshvara has a double face: a human body, and also on the other hand, compassion.
 That’s why he sees suffering.
 We see suffering in Avalokiteshvara – of course.
 That is human.
 But without a human body, a human shape, we cannot find any way to touch the Buddha’s compassion.
 That is the art of the Buddhist statue.
 We have to see the double face.

 So, [we find] nothing he likes here.
 I point out, “How about this,” or, “How about that?”
 He doesn’t like anything.
 So finally, right before he left, he stands up here, and he says: “Only this place is very calm.
 No one sitting here, no one there; only I am here.”
 He said to me, “Only this place makes me calm, quiet; return to human.”
 Can you imagine?